Hickory Point Student Handbook

 Technology

-Laptops and iPads are used at Hickory Point to support the learning Process when appropriated.
+Chromebooks are used at Hickory Point to support the learning process when appropriate.
+Kindergarten and first grade students have personal devices at school.
+Second grade students bring personal Chromebooks home each day for charging.
 Technology is used in the classroom to enhance instruction.
 Hickory Point uses Apple-based technology.
-Classrooms often visit the Computer Lab to develop and apply technology skills.
 Our district’s technology plan focuses on helping our students become digital learners and develop 21st Century Learning Skills.

 Student Programs

 Throughout the school year, classrooms may have special presentations designed for parental attendance during the school day.
-Information regarding these programs will be shared in advance by the teacher.with you by your child’s teacher.
-If parents are unable to attend we do our best to have another adult from the school work with the child during this time.
+The teacher will share information regarding these programs will be shared in advance.
+If parents cannot attend, we do our best to have another adult from the school work with the child during this time.

-First and second grade students have a music program that is held as an evening event lasting 30 to 40 minutes.
+First and second grade students have a music program held as an evening event lasting 30 to 40 minutes.
 The kindergarten music program takes place during the day.
 You are encouraged to attend these programs.
-Specific information pertaining to these performances will be sent home several weeks prior to the event.
+Specific information about these performances will be sent home several weeks before the event.

 Discipline

-Good discipline is considered to be a function of a well-managed classroom.
-In most instances discipline is a matter between teacher, student and parent.
-However, the School District has established a comprehensive discipline policy with the involvement of parents, teachers, Board of Education members and administrators.
-This policy along with the rights and responsibilities of students is published in the “Rules of Conduct” handbook available online.
-Parents or guardians are expected to review the rules and regulations and discipline policies governing students with their children.
+Good discipline is a function of a well-managed classroom.
+In most instances, discipline is a matter between teacher, student, and parent.
+However, the School District has established a comprehensive discipline policy involving parents, teachers, Board of Education members, and administrators.
+This policy and students' rights and responsibilities are published in the “Rules of Conduct” handbook and available online.
+Parents or guardians must review the rules, regulations, and discipline policies governing students with their children.
 Refer to the “Rules of Conduct ” posted online through the District 27 web page.

-Within fifteen (15) days of the opening of each school year, the School District will provide all students and parents or guardians of students enrolled in the School District with a copy of the student rules and regulations and discipline policies governing students.
-If a student enrolls subsequent to the beginning of the school year, a copy of the rules and regulations will be provided to the student and parent or guardian within fifteen (15) days of the student’s enrollment.
+Within fifteen (15) days of the opening of each school year, the School District will notify all students and parents or guardians of students enrolled in the School District of the student rules and regulations and discipline policies governing students.
+Suppose a student enrolls after the beginning of the school year.
+In that case, a copy of the rules and regulations will be provided to the student and parent or guardian within fifteen (15) days of enrollment.

 Rights and Responsibilities

-Students, teachers, administrators and parents must work together to promote a healthy and productive learning climate.
-A solid partnership between the home and the school is important for the well being of the student.
+Students, teachers, administrators, and parents must work together to promote a healthy and productive learning climate.
+A solid partnership between the home and the school is essential for the student's well-being.

 We believe each student has the right: